 We may also share your personal information with third parties on a one-off basis, for example, if:

 ● we sell or buy any business or assets (including our own), in which case we will disclose your personal data to the prospective seller or buyer of such business or assets

 How we keep your personal data safe

 We take every care to ensure that your personal data is kept secure.
 The security measures we take include:

-● only storing your personal data on our secure servers and in-house database
+● storing your personal data on our secure systems

 ● encrypting any payment transactions made through our third-party payments provider who use SSL technology